matfournier/presentations/purescript-intro.md

   { x :: Number
   , y :: Number
   }

+-- functions are values, so they can be in records as well

+data Thing = Thing
+  { x :: Number
+  , y :: Number
+  , blah :: Number -> String -> Number}
+  }
 ```

+These more or less are represented javascript objects under the hood
-Records in purescript are way better than records in Haskell
+Records in purescript are way better than records in Haskell (don't have to
+worry about function name collision)

+---

 # Deriving common typeclasses - aka why can't I ever see the types I make